rajeshpabbu/todo-angular/README.md

 3. go to api folder using `cd api` then do `npm install`.
 It will install all restify and mongodb related modules.
 4. Install mongodb server on your system.

 ## Development server

-Terminal 1: Setup mongodb and run `mongod` command in a separate terminal.
+Run `npm start`

+The above command uses concurrently node module and executes below three commands at a single shot.

+1. Runs `mongod` command and starts MongoDB server on port=27017.
-Terminal 2: Run `npm start` for a dev server at root floder.
+2. Runs `ng serve --proxy-config proxy.conf.json --open` For a dev server at root floder.
 Applicaion will be navigated to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Terminal 3: go to api folder using `cd api` then run `npm start` to run restify server.
+3. Navigates to api folder using `cd api` then run `npm start` to run restify server.

-## reference
+## Reference

 https://ng-bootstrap.github.io/#/home

 https://github.com/cornflourblue/angular2-registration-login-example